4 Washington Electors Pick Candidate Other Than Clinton

 Clinton got eight votes, while former Secretary of State Colin Powell got three and Native American tribal leader Faith Spotted Eagle got one vote.

+“A vote for anyone other than Hillary was a vote for Trump,” he said.
+Carpita, a member of the Lemhi-Shoshone tribe, said that he hoped that this was the last presidential election to be decided by the Electoral College, citing Clinton’s popular vote lead over Trump.

+“We can’t say to 2.8 million people your vote doesn’t count,” he said.
+“That’s not the American way.
+It’s not democracy.”

-Elector Bret Chiafalo, who earlier in the day said he planned to vote for Republican Ohio Gov. John Kasich, said he ultimately changed his vote to Powell after conversations with other Washington electors.
+Elector Bret Chiafalo, who earlier in the day said he planned to vote for Republican Ohio Gov. John Kasich, said he ultimately changed his vote to Powell after conversations with the other two electors who cast their votes for Powell, John and Levi Guerra.

+Robert Satiacum, a member of Washington’s Puyallup Tribe who had supported Vermont Sen. Bernie Sanders, cited environmental concerns as to why he cast his vote for Spotted Eagle .

+“It’s all about the water,” said Satiacum, who cast his vice presidential vote for Native American and environmental activist Winona LaDuke.
+“We need leaders who understand that.”

 The last time an elector broke from the popular vote in the state was in 1976, when Mike Padden of Spokane Valley, who is currently a Republican state senator, voted for Ronald Reagan in 1976 instead of Gerald Ford, who had won the state.
 In last month’s election, Republican Trump won 306 electoral votes to Clinton’s 232, though Clinton’s tally will now be lower.